In

 a live game.
 While this method uses more time

-more, it can save alot of time and money later
+more, it can save a lot of time and money later

 in the editing room.